Haudenosaunee mythology

+Haudenosaunee mythology, or Iroquois mythology, includes the creation stories and other religious oral literature of the Haudenosaunee Confederacy composed of six nations of Indigenous peoples of the Northeastern Woodlands in Canada and the United States.
+Five nations, the Cayuga, Onondaga, Oneida, Mohawk, and Seneca, founded the confederacy.
+They were joined by the sixth nation, the Tuscarora, in the 18th century.

+Some of these stories are recorded in wampum, which served as mnemonic devices, although now they can no longer be read.
+Haudenosaunee authors began writing down their oral histories and cosmologies in the 19th century.
+David Cusick (Tuscarora, c.
+1780–1840) published Sketches of the Ancient History of the Six Nations in 1826.

+In the written versions, the spellings of names differ due to diverse orthographies.

-Oral traditions
+Oral histories

-The Haudenosaunee have passed down their stories as a centuries-old oral tradition.
+The Haudenosaunee have passed down their stories as a centuries-old oral histories.
 Through these stories, listeners learn values, laws, and acceptable behaviors in their communities.
 For example, "Girl Who Was Not Satisfied" is a traditional story about a girl who runs off with a man for his looks.
 The moral of the story is to judge people based on their character, not their looks.
 The story also teaches people the importance of valuing what they already have.

 Haudenosaunee storytelling is also entertainment and a way to preserve culture.
-The stories reflect the Iroquois' perception and understanding of the world.
+The stories reflect the Haudenosaunee perception and understanding of the world.
 Traditionally, the stories were poetic and delivered in metaphors.
 However, translations often lose the expressive qualities which existed in the original language.
 It is also possible that Christianity influenced the written mythologies.

-In 1923, historian Arthur C. Parker wrote, "There is an amazing lack of authentic material on Iroquois-folklore, though much of what arrogates this name itself has been written.
+In 1923, historian Arthur C. Parker (Seneca) wrote, "There is an amazing lack of authentic material on Iroquois-folklore, though much of what arrogates this name itself has been written.
 The writers, however, have in general so glossed the native themes with poetic and literary interpretations that the material has shrunken in value and can scarcely be considered without many reservations."

 Each Haudenosaunee village had a Hage'ota or storyteller who was responsible for learning and memorizing the ganondas'hag or stories.
 Traditionally, no stories were told during the summer months in accordance with the law of the dzögä́:ö’.
 Violators were said to suffer an omen or great evils, such as a being stung on the lips by a bee or being strangled by a snake while sleeping.
 The Haudenosaunee believed that telling the stories in summer would make the animals, plants, trees, and humans lazy, as work stops for a good story.

 Stories

-Following are examples of Iroquois myths, as recorded by Harriet Maxwell Converse in 1908, Arthur C. Parker in 1923, and others.
+Following are examples of Haudenosaunee myths, as recorded by Harriet Maxwell Converse in 1908, Arthur C. Parker (Seneca) in 1923, and others.